 Music is an integral part of the 9:00 am and 11am Celebrations of Holy Eucharist, 5 pm Choral Evensong (as announced) and 9 pm Sung Compline.
 St. Paul’s has a large choral program for boys, girls and adults.
 Choral anthems are sung to enhance the worship experience but our corporate singing of hymns and service music is even more important!
 Please check the Music page for more details about the choir, special services, concerts or how to get involved.

 Here at St. Paul’s, we believe firmly that all people are welcome at God’s table.
 Period.
 No exceptions.
 If mobility is difficult for you, then please tell one of our ushers and we will bring the Eucharist to you.
 Freshly baked bread is used at the 9:00 am & 11:00 am services.
 Gluten-free wafers are available as well.
 Consecrated Grape Juice (in glass chalices) is offered for those who prefer not to have wine (in silver chalices).

 After worship is over, we invite you down into the parish hall located immediately underneath the church for coffee, refreshments, and an opportunity to meet your fellow worshipers and our clergy.

 We offer opportunities for deepening your religious and spiritual knowledge throughout the year.
 These forums cover a variety of topics and are led by interested and knowledgeable members of our church.
-Listen for announcements about upcoming forums, check our service bulletin for an adult forum schedule, or check here to see the full calendar of this season’s opportunities.
+Listen for announcements about upcoming forums, check our service bulletin for an adult forum schedule.

 Getting to know us better: